Eejain/eejain.com/content/_index.md

 This virtual folio starts as a serious writing practice outside academia, an earnest attempt to speak in my real voice about things that resonates with me.
 Things that maybe trivial and obscure, but at one point, rippled through my stream of consciousness and finds their niche.

+So it flows. [^1]

-So it flows.^[The symbols in the website title represent the 59th hexagram in I Ching.
-It's called 渙 (dispersing), depicting how wind blows water, causing dispersion and regathering in a fluid fashion. 『易經．渙卦．象曰：「風行水上，渙；先王以享于帝立廟。」』  ]
+[^1]: The symbols in the website title represent the 59th hexagram in I Ching.
+It's called 渙 (dispersing), depicting how wind blows water, causing dispersion and regathering in a fluid fashion. 『易經．渙卦．象曰：「風行水上，渙；先王以享于帝立廟。